Jonius7/SteamUI-OldGlory/README.md

 - Create a shortcut to `Steam` -> `Right Click` -> `Properties`.
 - In `Target`, after `Steam.exe"` add `  -dev` so the end of Target looks like this: `Steam.exe" -dev`
-- After opening Steam, open up the Dev Tools by clicking in the library window and pressing `F12`
+- After opening Steam, open up the Dev Tools by clicking in the library window and pressing `F12`.

 #### Build `old_glory`

 Requires Python 3.8+

-`pyinstaller -w --hidden-import six --icon=steam_oldglory.ico --clean --onefile old_glory.spec` The `.spec` file is in the repository for redundancy's sake.
+`pyinstaller -w --hidden-import six --icon=steam_oldglory.ico --clean --onefile old_glory.spec` The `.spec` file is included in the repository.

 Sometimes you may need to install `pyinstaller` like this:\
 [Building PyInstaller Bootloader](https://pyinstaller.readthedocs.io/en/stable/bootloader-building.html)	 [Windows Compilers](https://wiki.python.org/moin/WindowsCompilers#Which_Microsoft_Visual_C.2B-.2B-_compiler_to_use_with_a_specific_Python_version_.3F)